 Mineral sunscreens protect against both UVA and UVB radiations, and they do not irritate the skin.
 This makes them an ideal choice for small children, as well as people with sensitive skin.

-Our Protecting Sunscreen and Protecting Sun Spray contain natural UV filters.
+Our Sunscreen SPF 30 and Sunscreen SPF 50 contain natural UV filters.
 Ingredients such as Shea Butter and Zinc Oxide do not only protect the skin; they also nourish it at the same time.
 Naïf donates €0.50 to KWF Kankerbestrijding for every sunscreen that is sold.
 We hope that every sunny day contributes to a fight against (skin) cancer.